giscafer/laoui-bootstrap/src/bootstrap/position/docs/readme.md

-The `$uibPosition` service provides a set of DOM utilities used internally to absolute-position an element in relation to another element (tooltips, popovers, typeaheads etc...).
+The `$uiPosition` service provides a set of DOM utilities used internally to absolute-position an element in relation to another element (tooltips, popovers, typeaheads etc...).

 #### getRawNode(element)